The Ultimate Klipfolio Cheat Sheet

 CONCAT("https://en.wikipedia.org/wiki/", @Country)

-In this example CONCAT is used to display the total number of units sold for 2018.
+In this example, CONCAT is used to display the total number of units sold for 2018.
 The formula uses SUM to sum the total number of units from the Units column.
-NUMBERFORMAT is wrapped around the SUM function to ensure the numeric display of the sum is not using decimal places.
-CONCAT adds text to the display of the data.
+NUMBERFORMAT wraps around the SUM function to ensure the numeric display doesn't use decimal places.
+CONCAT adds text to the display:

 CONCAT( "Total for 2018: ", NUMBERFORMAT(SUM(@Units))," Units sold" )